Utah UCCJEA

 until:

-significant connection with this state and that substantial evidence is no
+connection with this state and that substantial evidence is no longer available

-longer available in this state concerning the child's care, protection,
+in this state concerning the child’s care, protection, training, and personal

-Except as otherwise provided in Section 78-45c-204, a court of this state may
+Except as otherwise provided in Section 78B-13-204, a court of this state may

 not modify a child custody determination made by a court of another state unless